Qualified English-speaking psychologist in Toulouse

 My name is Tatyana.
 I am an Australian-trained psychologist residing in Toulouse, France.
 I am a registered psychologist in France.
 You can read more about my qualifications, experience and approach below.

-Therapy is first and foremost a collaboration and a relationship.
+I view therapy as a collaboration and a relationship.
 It is important to find a therapist that you have a positive connection with.
 While the initial goal of therapy may be to reduce suffering, it is also about engaging more deeply and meaningfully with ourselves and our lives.

 In a therapy relationship, the client is given time and space to explore their thoughts, feelings and actions at their own pace, in a non-judgemental, compassionate and safe environment.